kristinca/big-data-purification/README.md

 *A python script for big data purification of a sqlite3 database.*

-This repository contains code that cleans big data (company names) from the semos_company_names.db database.
+This repository contains code that cleans big data - company names from the sqlite3 database semos_company_names.db.
+It also contains code to print the rows in the sqlite3 database, as well as a tkinter gui to show the cleaned company names in ascending order.

 ## Description
-* The script main.py presents the big data purification in two ways - with and without the multiprocessing library.
+* The class CleanCompanyNames from the script `useful_classes.py` presents the big data purification in two ways - with and without the multiprocessing library.
 It also shows the time needed to complete each step of the purification, as well as the total time.